xaxxon/MeteorRestTutorial/tutorial.md

 </template>
 ```

-In this case, our template expects us to provide it with an array of posts in the `posts` variable, which it will iterate over and for each element of the array, render an instance of the `Post` template we previously created.
+In this case, our template expects us to provide it with an array of posts in the `posts` variable.
+Meteor will iterate over and each element of the array and render an instance of the `Post` template we previously created.

 `>TemplateName` is the Spacebars instruction to render the template called `TemplateName`

 ## Meteor and databases
-Meteor uses MongoDB (https://www.mongodb.org/) for itsdatabase.
+Meteor uses MongoDB (https://www.mongodb.org/) for its database.
 If you're not familiar with No-SQL databases, you
 basically just toss an object into them with whatever attributes you want on them.
 There is no need for any schema.

 In Meteor, both the client and the server appear to have connections to the database.
+On the server, it works just as you'd expect.
 However, on the client, it's *complicated*.
-Obviously, you can't wait for the entire database to download to every client before your webpage shows content to the user.
-It would take forever and the bandwidth usage would be astronomical.
+Obviously, you can't send the entire database to the every client - it would take forever and the bandwidth usage would be astronomical.
 To manage this, the client must subscribe to certain feeds the server provides.
-This will populate the collection on the client side with only the necessary data.
-However, getting the data to the client is asynchronous, so after you ask for the data to be sent to the client, you have to make sure it's done before you start using it.
+This will populate the collection on the client side with only the necessary data for the templates to be rendered.
+The thing to keep in mind, however, is that getting the data to the client is asynchronous.
+After you ask for the data to be sent to the client, you have to make sure it's done before you start using it.

-Also, the client has no write access to the database.
-Any writes need to go through sanity checks on the server, so we will create special remote-execution methods to allow the client to perform approved changes to the database.

 ## Create server code to manage our database

-Mongo allows you to divide up your data into multiple collections.
+Mongo divides data into multiple sections called "collections".
 We will have a collection called "posts" for our blog posts.
 Since both our client and our server will need access to these collections, we need to define the variable somewhere they can both see.
 Create a subdirectory called `shared`.
+(Shared is not a special name, but any directory that't not "client" or "server" is sent to both, shared ends up being shared.)

 ```bash
 > mkdir shared
 ```
-In a file called shared.coffee, add the following line:
+In a file called `shared/shared.coffee`, add the following line:
 ```coffeescript
 @posts_collection = new Mongo.Collection "posts"
 ```
 This creates a variable called `posts_collection` that allows both the client and server access to the collection named `posts`.
 While it is allowed, you should not put spaces in your collection names.
 You're reading my tutorial, you'll just have to trust me on this one.
+It is a PITA in certain circumstances.

 (The @ sign before it is a coffeescript-ism that lets us use the variable in both the web browser and in an interactive server command prompt we'll use later - don't worry about the `@`, but it's not a typo)